Use the Message Designer to create and modify email messages. You can:

-It's important to remember that only users with template editing permissions can make changes from within Message Designer.
+NOTE: Only users with template editing permissions can make changes directly from Message Designer.

-The Design tab is where you build your messages, of which stories are the heart and soul.
-In Message Designer, you add stories to Mailing Content Areas, which are indicated by the Add Story button.
+The Design tab is where you build your messages, of which content types are the heart and soul.
+In Message Designer, you add content to Message Content Areas, which are indicated by the Add Content button.
 These layouts are defined in your message's template, and are set up with all the settings you'll need to tell your organization's story.

-To start adding content, click one of the available Add Story buttons.
-The story types appear in a menu next to the Mailing Content Area.
+To start adding content, click one of the Add Content buttons.
+The available content types (again, dictated by the template) appear in a menu next to the Message Content Area.

 NOTE: Editing options may be limited based on the Theme properties in the template.

 This is the text-only version (all HTML is removed) of your message, which you can see and edit by selecting this view.

 To view the text-only version, click the menu at the top right and select Text Version.

 NOTE: This version is sent to recipients who opt to receive text-only emails (i.e., they use a text-based email client).